 Rather than get upset commission cuts, look at it as an opportunity to become a better affiliate marketer.

-Amazon is still a great affiliate program.
-In fact, I've just committed a certain amount of money per month to finally doubling down to grow my Amazon sales to try and 2x those commissions by 2012.
-Right now I'm only pulling in about $1000 per month from my niche site, and I'd like to double that within the year.
+If, after reading all this, you still think Amazon sucks, you can check out Amazon’s competitors.
+Personally, I still think Amazon is still a great affiliate program and still make money with it.
+In fact, I’ve just committed a certain amount of money per month to finally doubling down to grow my Amazon sales to try and 2x those commissions by the end of 2021.
+Right now I’m only pulling in about $1000 per month from a combination of niche sites, and I’d like to double that within the year.
 Very do-able IMO.